MultimediaLucario/Dell-Latitude-E7440/README.md

 macrecovery.py (opens new window)

-This will require Python installed (opens new window)
+This will require Python installed.
 #

 1. To grab legacy installers is super easy, first grab a copy of OpenCorePkg (opens new window) and head to /Utilities/macrecovery/.
 Next copy the folder path for the macrecovery folder.